meerkat-manor/PeterDocs/README.md

 will add text content to the same log file.
 The default log name takes the form:
 "PETERDOCS_yyyy-MM-dd.log"

-You will need to have installed the 7Zip4Powershell PowerShell cmdlet before using the pack or unpack actions.
-You can install the cmdlet by executing
-.\ptrDocs.ps1 -Action install -Path ".\"
+You will need to install the PeterDocs module from the PowerShell gallery or via local file NuGet package file if Internet access is limited.

 ## Further Reading